 Australian National Police Check

-You should request an Australian National Police Check for each visa applicant who is aged 16 or older.
-You do not need to provide your finger prints.
+Request an Australian National Police Check for each visa applicant, over the age of 16, who has resided in Australia more than 12 months or more within the last 10 years.
+You do not need to provide finger prints.
 The fee is $42, and it usually takes 15 working days to be processed.
 When completing the form, in:

 - Section 1: Type of check required – tick the box Name Check Only

-It is highly likely that you will be required to declare all criminal convictions, including historical or minor sentences, on your visa application.
+All criminal convictions must be declared in the visa application, including historical or minor sentences.
 There is no “clean slate” when applying for a visa or citizenship.

 Failure to declare convictions will see your application declined.
 You will also fail the character requirements if you have been sentenced to 12 months or more in prison, including historical offending or multiple short sentences totalling more than 12 months.
 A suspended sentence, ie no jail time was served, is still a prison sentence.

 The primary applicant can include their partner and dependent children on the visa application.
-The Visa Application Charges (VAC) for the new visa are:
+The Visa Application Charges (VAC) are:

 Applicants are required to pay 20 percent of the VAC when they lodge their application.
-DIBP will request the remainder to be paid before granting the visa.
+DHA will request the remainder to be paid before granting the visa.

-More information about the additional pathway to permanent residence is available on the Department of Immigration website.
+More information about the Skilled Independent (subclass 189) (New Zealand) stream is available on the Department of Home Affairs website.

 Have a question?

-The above “Preparing for the New Visa” information should not be relied on as an alternative to advice from the Department of Immigration and Border Protection, or a professional immigration services provider.
+The above “Preparing for the new permanent visa” information should not be relied on as an alternative to advice from the Department of Home Affairs, or a professional immigration services provider.